 I enjoy seeing people discover its potential and watching their faces light up when they realise they can get more free traffic, and increase their sales, with minimal more effort by using a well planned Pinterest strategy that’s designed specifically for that platform.

 So, how about we go back to the beginning?

-This week, we’ll delve into the details of why Pinterest isn’t simply another social media platform, and why it’s worth the time investment to set up your account properly!
+This week, we’ll delve into the details of why Pinterest isn’t a social media platform, and why it’s worth the time investment to set up your account properly!

 Myths & Misconceptions

 People don’t search on Pinterest

 I’m going to need more time in my day to manage it